On our second year of Evart, off the two of us went,

 Year nine, we quit our day job.
 It was getting in the way.

-We figured we'll get by somehow; we need time to play.
+We figured we'll get by somehow; we needed time to play.
+(1999)